The Best Free Things to Do in Auckland

 Auckland Coast to Coast Walk

-The Coast to Coast walk allows you to do just this by hiking across Auckland from one coast to the other, from Waitematā Harbour to Manukau Harbour.
+The Coast to Coast walk allows you to do just that by hiking across Auckland from one coast to the other, from Waitematā Harbour to Manukau Harbour.
+There are many amazing beaches in Auckland and this Coast to Coast walk will see you traverse two of them.

 The walk starts from Viaduct Harbour in the city and runs for 16 km to One Tree Hill (Maungakiekie), one of the most culturally significant volcanoes.